Expedited Proceedings for Senior or Seriously Ill Parties

 - Complete the arbitrator selection process;

 - Schedule the initial pre-hearing conference;

 - Determine whether the parties are interested in mediation.

 Arbitrators are encouraged to consider the health and age of a party when:

-Although staff cannot shorten the time requirements set forth in the Customer Code, upon a party's request, staff will expedite the administration of arbitration proceedings in matters involving seniors or seriously ill parties.
-In such situations, staff will begin the arbitrator selection process, schedule the Initial Prehearing Conference (IPHC), and serve the final award as quickly as possible.
-By mutual agreement, parties are also free to reduce the time requirements contained in the Customer Code.
-Staff will also determine promptly whether the parties are interested in mediation, which could further expedite resolution of the dispute.
+Although FINRA Dispute Resolution staff cannot shorten the time requirements set forth in the Code of Arbitration Procedure (Code), upon request, staff will expedite the administration of arbitration proceedings in matters involving senior or seriously ill parties.
+In such situations, staff will begin the arbitrator selection process, schedule the initial pre-hearing conference, and serve the final award as quickly as possible.
+By mutual agreement, parties are also free to reduce the time requirements contained in the Code.
+Staff will also determine promptly whether the parties are interested in mediation.

 FINRA Dispute Resolution expects its arbitrators to be sensitive to the needs of senior or seriously ill parties when scheduling hearing dates, resolving discovery disputes, and determining the reasonableness of postponements.
 At the initial pre-hearing conference, counsel for a senior or seriously ill party should advise the arbitration panel of the party's desire for expedited hearings.
 When such a request is made, the arbitration panel is expected to press for hearing dates and discovery deadlines that will expedite the process, yet still provide a fair amount of time for case preparation.

 FINRA Dispute Resolution intends for these measures to improve the arbitration process for disputes involving senior or seriously ill parties, while maintaining procedural balance and fairness for all involved parties.